+1. That "this text with the preceding one, were abused by the ancient heretics, to prove that the flesh, or body of tomb is, by nature,

-3. The several things which are said of this person, cannot agree with the apostle, nor with any other, but as regenerate; such only hate evil, delight in the law man, the new man, the hidden man of the heart, the nature of man, or men, in an unregenerate estate; truth of grace, in opposition to the flesh, the old man, who, whilst such, are enemies to God, unsubjected to or corrupt nature.
-Now only the latter, and not the his law, and cannot please him?
-2. It is owned, that "the apostle doth indeed say, that former, is to be found in an unregenerate man.
-5. The struggle between flesh and spirit, between they who thus mind carnal things, while they continue the law in the members and the law of the mind, so to do, cannot please God, or live in subjection to proves that these words can belong to no other than his laws; but does not say, that they cannot be made a regenerate person; with which agrees Galatians good; for by his frequent exhortations to these carnal 5:17.
-Only in the Shulamite (Song of Sol.
-6:13.) true men, to crucify and mortify the flesh, to put off the believers are to be 'seen, as it were the company of old man with his deeds, joined with threats and two companies, flesh and spirit, sin and grace, warring promises, plainly shows, that men may cease to live according to the flesh, and may obtain that assistance against each other.
-6. The thanksgiving for deliverance from sin of the Spirit by which they shall mortify the deeds through Christ, towards the close of the chapter, can of the flesh, and live after the Spirit."
-Upon which only come from a believer; none but a regenerate man I observe, that all that are after: the flesh, or in an knows any thing of the nature of it, from whence it is, unrenewed state, mind carnal things; and since it is and can only be thankful for it. allowed, that while they continue so to do, as they will, so long as they remain unconverted, they cannot Section 6 please God; the words prove what we produce them Romans 8:7.8. for, namely, the corruption of man's nature, and his Because the carnal mind is enmity against disability to do that which is spiritually good.
-But it God; for it is not subject to the law of God, neither is observed, that the apostle does not say such cannot indeed can be; so then, they that are in the flesh be made good: nor do we say so, but we affirm, that cannot please God. they cannot make themselves good, and that they The carnal mind, or to< fro>nhma th~v, which cannot be made good but by the grace of God; and may be rendered the wisdom of the flesh, signifies that until they are made so, they cannot do that which the wisest and best part of man, the soul, with all its is spiritually good, no more than an evil tree can bring powers and faculties; and this being carnal is a strong forth good fruit.
-And as for the exhortations to crucify proof of the wretched corruption of human nature. and mortify the flesh, and to put off the old man, the Besides, this carnal mind is not only an enemy to, but passages in Romans 8:13.
-Galatians 5:24, referred to, enmity itself against that God who made it, upholds are not properly exhortations; and neither they, nor it in life, and loads it with benefits; and therefore is the other, belong to carnal men, but to believers in not subject to the law of God, which is holy, just, and Christ, who were Christ's and had the spirit of Christ good; nor indeed can it be, considering its state and already; and were debtors, not to the flesh, to live after circumstances, without the powerful and efficacious the flesh, but to the Spirit, to live after the Spirit; and grace of God; wherefore the apostle's conclusion is therefore fall short of proving that carnal men may exceeding just, so lien they that are in the flesh, that make themselves good, or of themselves cease to live is, in an unregenerate state, and are wholly carnal and after the flesh.
+2. It is owned, that "the apostle doth indeed say, that they who thus mind carnal things, while they continue so to do, cannot please God, or live in subjection to his laws; but does not say, that they cannot be made good; for by his frequent exhortations to these carnal men, to crucify and mortify the flesh, to put off the old man with his deeds, joined with threats and promises, plainly shows, that men may cease to live according to the flesh, and may obtain that assistance of the Spirit by which they shall mortify the deeds of the flesh, and live after the Spirit."
+Upon which I observe, that all that are after: the flesh, or in an unrenewed state, mind carnal things; and since it is allowed, that while they continue so to do, as they will, so long as they remain unconverted, they cannot please God; the words prove what we produce them for, namely, the corruption of man's nature, and his disability to do that which is spiritually good.
+But it is observed, that the apostle does not say such cannot be made good: nor do we say so, but we affirm, that they cannot make themselves good, and that they cannot be made good but by the grace of God; and that until they are made so, they cannot do that which is spiritually good, no more than an evil tree can bring forth good fruit.
+And as for the exhortations to crucify and mortify the flesh, and to put off the old man, the passages in Romans 8:13.
+Galatians 5:24, referred to, are not properly exhortations; and neither they, nor the other, belong to carnal men, but to believers in Christ, who were Christ's and had the spirit of Christ already; and were debtors, not to the flesh, to live after the flesh, but to the Spirit, to live after the Spirit; and therefore fall short of proving that carnal men may make themselves good, or of themselves cease to live after the flesh.